JuliaDynamics/TimeseriesSurrogates.jl/docs/src/man/whatisasurrogate.md

-# What is a surrogate?
+# What is a timeseries surrogate?

 ## The method of surrogate testing